-There are three important things to note about this monthly Part D late enrollment penalty:

-- First, the penalty may change each year, because the average monthly premium can change each year. - Second, you will continue to pay a penalty every month for as long as you are enrolled in a plan that has Medicare Part D drug benefits, even if you change plans. - Third, if you are under 65 and currently receiving Medicare benefits, the Part D late enrollment penalty will reset when you turn 65.
-After age 65, your Part D late enrollment penalty will be based only on the months that you don't have coverage after your initial enrollment period for aging into Medicare.
+There are three important things to note about this monthly Part D late enrollment penalty: □First, the penalty may change each year , because the average monthly premium can char each year. nge □Second, you will continue to pay a penalty every month for as long as you are enrolled in plan that has Medicare Part D drug benefits, even if you change plans. а □Third, if you are under 65 and currently receiving Medicare benefits, the Part D late enrollm penalty will reset when you turn 65.
+After age 65, your Part D late enrollment penalty will be based only on the months that you don't have coverage after your initial enrollment period to aging into Medicare. ;